nordicsmartgovernment/nordicsmartgovernment/README.md

 For instance, by POST-ing a Peppol BIS 3 invoice, a transaction is created based on the invoice, and the details about the transaction can then be retreived as XBRL GL.

+## XBRL GL or SAF-T
+The Reference Implementation transforms all the different document formats to XBRL GL as an internal storage format for documentation of each transaction.
+When requesting information about transactions, you can specify ```application/xbrl-instance+xml``` as the accept-header to get the XBRL GL representation.
+It is also possible to specify ```application/vnd.saf-t+xml``` to get information about the transactions in accordance with the SAF-T-standard.
+This is achieved through transformation of the XBRL GL-data to SAF-T-data, XBRL GL --> SAF-T.

+[AccountFlow](https://accountflow.no/) has made a Proof Of Concept that supports the same API-operations for accessing transactions, but where the internal storage format is SAF-T, and the data is transformed from SAF-T to XBRL GL before the response is sent, SAF-T --> XBRL GL.
+See [source code on Gitlab](https://gitlab.com/accountflow/nsg-poc) and [Swagger-UI](https://nsg.test.accountflow.net/swagger-ui.html).

 ## Important Disclaimer
 **Be aware** that there are **NO GUARANTEES** for stability and availability of the Reference Implementation or it's data!
 Please [let us know](mailto:steinar.skagemo@brreg.no) in advance if you are planning to do some extensive testing of the reference implementation in a specific period, so that we can try to avoid re-setting the data while you are testing.